 Believe it or not, Riptide Publishing was an accident.
 Or rather, the founders never set out with the intention of starting a business.
 So how did they come to launch a publishing house with such high-caliber authors signing on before they even put up a website?

-They considered creating a co-op to publish their own work, but decided in the end that too many authors were clamoring for a publishing house they could call home—a place with top-notch editors who would nurture their writing, top-notch cover artists and marketers, and author-centric contract terms with strong royalties and no rights grabs.
+They considered creating a co-op to publish their own work, but decided in the end that too many authors were clamoring for a publishing house they could call home—a place with top-notch editors who would nurture their writing, top-notch cover artists and marketers and publicists, and author-centric contract terms with strong royalties and no rights grabs.
 As readers, they were also hungry for more quality work in the genre they love; too often they’d read books from brilliantly talented authors whose work suffered for lack of true editorial guidance.

 The final addition the Riptide team was double-threat editor/programmer Tal Valante.
 Tal set out to build a user-friendly website that would offer readers all the information they might ever need to make the best choices.
 Word counts?
 We've got 'em.
 Excerpts?
 Absolutely.
 Professional reviews?
 Yup, we link to those too.
 Want to know if there's an HEA, or content warnings, or gay cowboys in space?
 All those details are just one click away.
-And if you don't want to know, you don't have to; everything's behind a toggle.
+And if you don't want to know, you don't have to; everything's hidden behind a toggle.

 Want to Publish with Us?